Chalice has been serving children and seniors in Kenya since 1996 in nine sites in both rural and urban communities.

 - Nutrition & Agriculture - Our partners implement school feeding programs to ensure that children have a balanced and nutritious meal daily.
 They also work with parents to become more agriculturally productive with their available local resources and improve their agri-businesses.

-Meru – Chalice has partnered with the Good Shepherd Sisters of Kenya in the region of Meru since 1999.
-Under the direction of Sisters Jane and Paulina, the Sisters run the sponsorship program in both urban and quite rural communities.
+- Chalice has partnered with the Good Shepherd Sisters of Kenya in the region of Meru since 1999.
+Under the direction of Sisters Jane and Paulina, the Sisters run the sponsorship program in both urban and rural communities.
 In addition to sponsorship, the site runs a farming program which allows them to produce food on school land to supplement school feeding and use the schools as demonstration centres.
-Family Circles are with complementary services including training, subsidized farming inputs, storage, and transport.
+Family circles provide complementary services including training, subsidized farming inputs, storage, and transport.
+Mikinduri

-Mombasa – Chalice has worked in Mombasa since 2001, partnered with the Sisters of Our Lady of Charity (OLC).
-The site is situated on the outskirts of this coastal city, where the city’s poorest live.
-Under the direction of Sr. Janefrances, the site focuses on orphans, vulnerable children, widows, single parent families and those infected or affected by HIV/AIDS.
+- Chalice has worked in Mombasa since 2001, partnering with the Sisters of Our Lady of Charity (OLC).
+The site is situated on the outskirts of this coastal city, where the city’s poorest families live.
+Under the direction of Sr. Janefrances, the site focuses on orphans, vulnerable children, widows, single parent families, and those infected or affected by HIV/AIDS.
 The parents and guardians of sponsored children receive micro-finance and financial literacy training, as well as sessions on good hygiene practices, sanitation, nutrition, and parenting.
 The site works with the parents to promote livelihood improvement through small business development.
+Saidia

-Asembo (aka Rafiki-Ogwedi) – Chalice has partnered with the Rafiki Wa Maendeleo Trust (RWMT) in the villages around Asembo in Kenya's Nyanza province,since 2008.
-Ian Thomas directs the sponsorship program, which is supported by the Chalice Children Nutrition fund.
-Agriculture Project where sponsored families are introduced to good farming methods through community-run resource centres and work with groups to promote sustainable small scale agri-businesses.
+.
+Agriculture projects have been implemented, and sponsored families are introduced to good farming methods through community-run resource centres and work with groups to promote sustainable small scale agri-businesses.
 In addition to sponsorship, the site provides training to parents and youth in nutrition, HIV/AIDS care, diabetes, geriatric nutrition, micronutrient supplementation, kitchen gardening, nutrition-sensitive agriculture, meal preparation, nutrition for autistic children, and oral hygiene.